Davante Adams Player Prop Bets for NFL Week 17 | Green Bay vs. Minnesota 1/2/2022

 - Note: Adams' stats vs. Vikings date back to 2016.

-- The 269.7 passing yards the Vikings yield per game makes them the NFL's 28th-ranked pass defense this season.
+- The Vikings have the NFL's 28th-ranked pass defense this season, giving up 269.7 yards per game through the air.

 - The Vikings have allowed 26 touchdowns through the air (1.7 per game).
-They are 24th in the league in that category.
+They are 24th in the NFL in that category.

 Recent Performances

-- In last week's matchup with the Browns, Adams grabbed 10 passes for 114 yards and scored two touchdowns while being targeted 13 times.
+- In last week's game against the Browns, Adams was targeted 13 times and recorded 10 catches for 114 yards and scored two touchdowns.

-- Adams has tacked on 279 yards on 26 grabs and five touchdowns during his last three games.
-He was targeted 33 times and put up 93.0 receiving yards per game.
+- Over his last three outings, Adams has totaled 279 yards on 26 catches with five touchdowns, averaging 93.0 yards per game on 33 targets.

 Adams' Green Bay Teammates